Destin Daniel Cretton: Career

 In March 2019, Cretton was hired by Marvel Studios to direct a film based on Shang-Chi.
-Both the film and Cretton's involvement were confirmed during the San Diego Comic-Con 2019, with the film being titled Shang-Chi and the Legend of the Ten Rings.
+Both the film and Cretton's involvement were confirmed during San Diego Comic-Con in 2019, with the film being titled Shang-Chi and the Legend of the Ten Rings.
 The film, which is Marvel's first superhero movie tentpole franchise with an Asian protagonist, stars Simu Liu as the title character, with Tony Leung Chiu-wai and Awkwafina co-starring.
 On January 5, 2020, Cretton said that he signed up to the project because he wanted "to give [his] son a superhero to look up to".
 The film was set to be released on February 12, 2021, but was delayed to May 7 and later July 9 due to the COVID-19 pandemic.
 During the midst of the coronavirus pandemic, Shang-Chi's production in Australia was temporarily suspended while Cretton self-isolated.
 Production was halted on March 12, 2020, and resumed in August 2020 and concluded in October 2020.
 Shang-Chi and the Legend of the Ten Rings was released in theaters on September 3, 2021.
 In December 2021, Cretton signed a deal with Marvel Studios and Hulu's Onyx Collective to develop a Shang-Chi sequel and new Disney+ MCU series through his production banner Family Owned.
-In June 2022, the series was revealed to be in early development and titled Wonder Man, centered on the character Simon Williams / Wonder Man, with Cretton expected to direct episodes of the series and to develop it with head writer Andrew Guest.
+In June 2022, the series was revealed to be in early development and titled Wonder Man, centered on the character Simon Williams / Wonder Man, with Cretton directing two episodes of the series and developing it with series creator and showrunner Andrew Guest.
 In July, Cretton was confirmed as the director of Avengers: The Kang Dynasty for Marvel Studios.
+In November 2023, Cretton stepped down as the director of Avengers: The Kang Dynasty to focus on other Marvel projects, such as the Shang-Chi sequel and Wonder Man.